NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re’s global financial strength.

 • Workers with less training: Due to the brief period of employment, you’ll have less time to train seasonal employees.
 It could result in lower-quality work.

 • Lack of loyalty: Seasonal staff don’t have as much skin in the game as regular employees, which could make productivity and performance suffer.
-They could also be more likely to leave mid-season, forcing you to hire again during your busiest time of year.
+They could also be more likely to leave mid-season, forcing you to hire again during your busiest season.

 • Legal hurdles: Hiring seasonal staff may have different laws and requirements.
 Make sure you understand the rules around seasonal labor in your area.